 WELNA: One of Boswell's ads faults Latham for touting his vote against the 2008 bank bailout, even though a bank owned by Latham's family received more than $2 million in bailout funds, which have yet to be repaid.

 LATHAM: The only personal attacks have come from Congressman Boswell, attacking me because he knows that if his record is exposed in this district, he can't win.

 WELNA: Drake University's Goldford says this race is about more than two incumbents.
 Democrats want to regain control of the House.
 To do that, they'll need to win at least 25 seats held by Republicans and likely, even more.

 GOLDFORD: Most people think it's not very likely that the Democrats will retake the control of the U.S. House of Representatives, but every particular seat matters.

 WELNA: And Des Moines Democrat Joe Flynn fears Boswell's seat could be in danger.

 JOE FLYNN: You know, it'll certainly would be more difficult, it's probably the most difficult election that he's had, but I'm hoping that he can still carry those districts.
 I know that some more conservative areas, I think, have moved in, so it will be tough.

 WELNA: In the end, says the Des Moines Register's Obradovich, the fate of both congressmen is tied to the coattails of those topping their tickets.

 OBRADOVICH: I would be very surprised if Romney won and Tom Latham lost or Obama won and Leonard Boswell lost.

 WELNA: Still, Latham has five times more money than Boswell left to spend, most likely on more ads.
 David Welna, NPR News, Des Moines.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.